 Once you’ve selected the people who you think might be right for the position, it’s time to start the interview process.
 This should never be sidestepped or rushed because of lack of time.
 Hiring in haste will most definitely result in long-term pain, so be prepared to go the whole way.
 You want to make sure your new employee is going to fully meet your needs and be a great fit with your team, so no shortcuts here.

-What you need to do: First, undertake a five-minute phone interview with each applicant.
-This allows you to ask important questions that will either allow the applicant through to a face to face interview or eliminate them immediately.
+First, undertake a ten-minute phone interview with each applicant.
+This allows you to ask important questions that will either allow the applicant through to a face-to-face interview or eliminate them immediately.

 Those who make it through can then be invited to complete your detailed employment application.
 A resume will never suffice in place of this as they can truly be a creative work of fiction if done well.

 Once the application is complete and submitted to you by suitable applicants, you can then further eliminate those who do not meet your ‘must-have’ requirements.

 The next step is the interview itself.
 Many salon owners fall apart at this point.
 They’re not sure what to ask, or how much they should talk.